Nrg800/ChinaTownshipData/README.md

 Perhaps I will fix these errors in the future, but for now the data exists as is.

 Note: The borders shown in this data do NOT always conform to international standards for example Arunachal Pradesh shows the entirety of China's claims, but not the official border.

+TO DO: Transform this data into point data and a csv with coordinates, using peak analyis methods.